Oregon Forest Resources Institute

-The Oregon Forest Resources Institute (OFRI) is a publicly-funded forestry trade organization.
-It operates as the timber industry's de facto lobbying organization in Oregon and has advocated against climate change research.
+The Oregon Forest Resources Institute (OFRI) is a state agency that according to Oregon Public Broadcasting and The Oregonian operates as the timber industry's de facto lobbying organization in Oregon.

 History

 OFRI was created by the Oregon Legislative Assembly in 1991 and is funded by a dedicated forest-products harvest tax.
+According the Oregon Public Broadcasting, it was created to "support the timber industry by educating the public about forests and wood products, and by helping private landowners manage their forests in ways that protect the environment".
 Its Board of Directors consists entirely of representatives from the timber industry.

-Its forestry education programs reach more than 100,000 students and more than 1,000 educators annually.
-Slanted against concerns about the environment, clean drinking water, and global warming, its Oregon Forest Literacy Program includes a forest education conceptual framework correlated with state education standards that offer educators guidance for developing industry-friendly classroom lessons related to forests.
+According to OFRI, its forestry education programs reach more than 100,000 students and more than 1,000 educators annually.

-OFRI manages the Rediscovery Forest, a forested area used for educational purposes and to demonstrate diverse Oregon wildlife habitat and forest ecosystems.
-The Rediscovery Forest is located in the Oregon Garden, in Silverton.